masaar/limp/docs/api-module.md

 Technically, nothing changes in the module itself between `Regular Module` and `Service Module`, thus if at any point you realised you need to swap between the both, you can simply do the necessary change to `collection` attr accordingly.
 The only difference is a `Service Module` has bo access to the base methods, which would be explained later in this doc.

+The convention of the `collection` value is it should be the `snake_case` plural form of the module name.
+If the module name is two words or more, the `collection` name shall be the plural form of every word in the module name.
+For instance our `BoilerplateModule` has the `collection` set to (Do this:) `boilerplates_modules` rather than (Don't do this:) `boilerplate_modules` or `boilerplates_module`.

 ## `attrs`
 The `attrs` attr is a dict representing the attrs every doc in your module collection should have, and the associated types.
 LIMP is type-driven.
 This means, you can simply defined every type you expect for your module `attrs` and LIMP would take the burden on checking the types, or convert them if required.
 The List of available types are:
 1. **`any`**: This means your attr can have any type, ultimately skipping type-check on it altogether.